 At its most simple, this means finding free or cheap items, enhancing or refurbishing them, and then selling them for a higher price.
 Other ways to flip used items and give them a second life include reupholstering couches and chairs, repainting old furniture, and fixing broken electronics.

-While college is typically a time when students are on a strict budget, there are more ways than ever to make money while still in school.
-Even if you have a busy schedule full of classes, extracurricular activities, and social events, there are ways to make a little extra cash in your spare time.
+Many college students are on a tight budget.
+The good news is that there are more ways than ever to make money in college.
+Even if you have a busy schedule full of classes, extracurricular activities, and social events, there are ways to make good money in your spare time.